OctopusDeploy/blog/blog/2019-01/octopus-release-2019.1/index.md

 ## Give teams their own space

 Spaces is a simple concept that has a big benefit for everyone.
-It allows teams to group the projects, environments, tenants, step templates and other resources into a Space.
+It allows teams to group the projects, environments, tenants, step templates, and other resources into a Space.

 Our updated navigation bar lets you quickly jump between spaces.
 Instead of seeing dozens or hundreds of unrelated projects and other Octopus resources, you'll see the resources for that space.